Dichochi/Design_Penguin_Monitoring/README.md

 ## Structure
 * Mechanical Subsystem: The housing and placement of the hardware components
 * Electrical Subsystem: This is focused on integrating all the hardware components in the system an d communicating with the server.
-* Firmware: All the software was developedin arduino with some simulations done in Matlab and SolidWorks.
 * User interface

 ## Installation